AlexStavrev/materialeditor/README.md

 # Material Editor
-A Minecraft materials list visualiser and editor for Kenzzie's World network.
+A Minecraft materials list visualiser and editor for Kenzie's World network.

 Concept and implementation by WrexBG.